Hashing has no rules, but haring does!

 Kit-Kar/Bag Wagon/Hare-aid – It is the Beermeister’s responsibility to bring the beer to the start, not to the end.
 Hares are responsible to provide a kit-kar large enough to transport the bags, beer and snacks to the end and keep it “safe” once it gets there.
 ARRANGE THIS AHEAD OF TIME.
 You’ll need at least 45-60 min.
 For example, meet at 3:00, kit-kar away at 3:30, hare away at 4:00.

 Beer/Water stops – If you plan on having a beer/water/shot stop along the trail it is up to the hare to provide drinks, cups and anything else that is needed.
 Beer will be reimbursed up to $20 when you provide a copy of the receipt to Hash Cash.
 Any trail over 3 miles must have a water stop if its hot outside (so 9 months a year).
-The hash does not reimburse you for beer/water/shot stops, flour, or chalk.
+The hash does not reimburse you for flour or chalk.
 Always provide water at beer stops.
 If you have a pub stop on trail, include special instructions to bring money for it when you fill out the form.

 Hash End – The end (ON-IN) needs to be in an area where beer is legal, and where the hash can congregate without interference.
 Pick an area where we can be ourselves and not get arrested.
 Always respect “No Trespassing” signs.
 Shade is always appreciated in Florida – especially in the summer!
 The hares need to provide transportation back to the start to pick up a couple of large vehicles to shuttle people and gear back.